Differentially Private Joint Independence Test: Simulations

-The empirical powers of two cases are presented in Figure~\ref{fig_s3} and Figure~\ref{fig_s32}, respectively.
+The empirical powers of the two cases are presented in Figures~\ref{fig_s3} and ~\ref{fig_s32}, respectively.
 The results are somewhat interesting.
 One may assume that MdpHSIC outperforms the proposed dpdHSIC, since the dependence structure is primarily driven by marginal dependence.
-While this assumption holds in the low privacy regime, the situation becomes more complex in the high and mid privacy regimes.
+While this assumption holds in the low-privacy regime, the situation becomes more complex in the high and mid-privacy regimes.
 As noted in the last remark following Proposition~\ref{sen_dhsic}, MdpHSIC faces inherent limitations in the non-private regime and requires additional noise to ensure privacy.
 These drawbacks are exacerbated under more restrictive privacy constraints, leading to poorer performance in such regimes.
-Consequently, compared to MdpHSIC, our proposed dpdHSIC demonstrates higher power in the high and mid privacy regimes.
-Similar to Simulation~2, TOT dHSIC performs well in high privacy, but it is lack of power with relaxed privacy constraint.
-Although TOT dHSIC utilizes the ``optimal" method to privately integrate the public results for subsample-and-aggregate methodology, it demonstrates even lower statistical power than SAR dHSIC in low privacy regime.
-This discrepancy may stem from the differing recommendations for parameter selection as outlined in the respective original papers.
+Consequently, compared to MdpHSIC, our proposed dpdHSIC demonstrates higher power in the high and mid-privacy regimes.
+Similar to Simulation~2, TOT dHSIC performs well under strong privacy constraints, but it lacks power when the privacy constraints are relaxed.
+Although TOT dHSIC uses the ``optimal'' method to privately aggregate public results in the subsample-and-aggregate framework, it has even lower statistical power than SAR dHSIC in the low-privacy regime.
+This discrepancy may stem from the different parameter-selection recommendations in the respective original papers.

-For the second case, where $d$ variables are grouped into three sets for testing, the relative performance and relationships among the several methods remain similar.
-However, the relationships between the dimensions and power have changed.
-The proposed dpdHSIC and MdpHSIC have decreasing power as the $d$ increases, while TOT dHSIC and SAR dHSIC have increasing power as the $d$ increases.
-We suppose this phenomenon is caused by the difference of the added noise mechanism between two groups methods.
-Many weak by dense signals appear as the dimension increases. dpdHSIC and MdpHSIC may obscure the signals by directly adding noise to both the test statistic and its permuted counterparts.
-In contrast, the two sample splitting methods first perform the testing on the non-perturbed data and then combine the results in a private manner.
-This approach may allow weak signals to persist without being entirely covered by the added noise.
+For the second case, where the $d$ variables are grouped into three sets for testing, the relative performance of the methods remains similar.
+However, the relationship between dimension and power changes.
+The power of dpdHSIC and MdpHSIC decreases as $d$ increases, whereas the power of TOT dHSIC and SAR dHSIC increases with $d$.
+We conjecture that this phenomenon is caused by the difference between the noise-addition mechanisms used by the two groups of methods.
+As the dimension increases, many weak but dense signals appear. dpdHSIC and MdpHSIC may obscure these signals by directly adding noise to both the test statistic and its permuted counterparts.
+In contrast, the two sample-splitting methods first perform testing on non-perturbed data and then combine the results privately.
+This approach may allow weak signals to persist without being completely masked by the added noise.